oblivia-simplex/Narrativity/2_brady1.md

-skull was perforated as proof of the most certain kind, he could not grant the veracity of reports that told of a mutant, cannibal freak lying just beneath the surface of the duplex and chewing on the sleeper\'s head during the sticky night, but maintained that this Mr.
+skull was perforated as proof of the most certain kind, he could not grant the veracity of reports that told of a mutant, cannibal freak lying just beneath the surface of the duplex and chewing on the sleeper's head during the sticky night, but maintained that this Mr.
 Article was, if anything, a fiction of grammar granted temporary substance by the growing thickness of ideological descriptions of landscape.
 Meanwhile the sax was licking lascivious promises into his